eclipse-hono/hono/site/documentation/content/user-guide/coap-adapter.md

   * 4.04 (Not Found): The request cannot be processed because the device is disabled or does not exist.
   * 4.13 (Request Entity Too Large): The request cannot be processed because the request body exceeds the maximum supported size.
   * 4.29 (Too Many Requests): The request cannot be processed because the tenant's message limit for the current period is exceeded.
-  * 5.03 (Service Unavailable): The request cannot be processed because there is no consumer of telemetry data for the given tenant connected to Hono.
+  * 5.03 (Service Unavailable): The request cannot be processed.
+Possible reasons for this include:
+        * There is no consumer of telemetry data for the given tenant connected to Hono, or the consumer has not indicated that it may receive further messages (not giving credits).
+        * If the message type is `CON` (*at least once* semantics), the reason may be:
+            * The consumer has indicated that it didn't process the telemetry data.
+            * The consumer failed to indicate in time whether it has processed the telemetry data.

 This resource MUST be used by devices that have not authenticated to the protocol adapter.
 Note that this requires the `HONO_COAP_AUTHENTICATION_REQUIRED` configuration property to be explicitly set to `false`.